 I’ve been experimenting with DIY thank you cards as a creative outlet.
-For years, my sister and I have added personal touches to Hallmark envelopes by creating elaborate designs suited to the occasion.
-Last year, when she legally became old enough to drink alcohol, I drew a wine bottle with flowers springing from the top.
+For years, my sister and I have added personal touches to blank Hallmark envelopes.
+Last year, when she became old enough to drink alcohol legally, I drew a wine bottle with flowers springing from the top.
 When I finished, it occurred to me that I’d drawn a closed bottle, but that’s neither here nor there.

 As I was working, I thought about NPR’s article last month on Hallmark’s struggle to stay relevant in the digital age.
 With the advent of the quick and thoughtless “Happy Birthday!”
 Facebook post, e-cards, and other means of digital communication, the greeting card industry has been jettisoned into that desolate pit of obscurity known only by other relics of bygone ages.
 We are a nation of consumers, governed by capitalist commandments.
 We hold fast to the fallacies that Thanksgiving is naught but Black Friday Eve and generic labels are a sin.
 We throw cash at all our favorite brands, but $4 greeting cards are viewed as superfluous expenditures.

 For most people, greeting cards are a waste of money.
 I keep all the cards I receive in shoeboxes, so I was surprised to read multiple comments on the NPR article stating that people generally throw them away after reading.
-With all the “You Know You Were a 90s Kid if…” listicles and I Love the [insert decade here] VH1 shows, it’s apparent that we are obsessed with nostalgia, and yet have no time for sentimentality.
+With all the “You Know You Were a 90s Kid if…” listicles and I Love the [insert decade here] VH1 shows, it’s apparent that we are obsessed with nostalgia but have no time for sentimentality.